DonaldET/DemoDev/README.md

 ##Sub-Project Structure

+Sub-projects usually include a “business” motivation for the coding example.
+They also show good OO design principals such as *KISS*, *DRY* (don’t repeat yourself), and *SOLID* (Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion.)

-Sub-projects usually include a “business” motivation for the example.
-Solution collaborators have their _JavaDoc_ entries explaining their role in the solution and the portion of the problem they address.
+The sub-project solution collaborators have their _JavaDoc_ entries explaining their role in the solution and the portion of the problem they address.
 All sub-projects include ‘JUnit’ tests because this reflects good _TDD_ practice and allows maintenance of the examples over time.
 This is accomplished by using the regression aspect of these tests.
 Many of the projects appear _complicated_ by use of the *Spring* framework.
 This is done to illustrate Spring usage in addition to the basic technique shown in the example.
 Overall, a professional Software Engineer would provide background for the code, some guidelines on usage in the _JavaDoc_ entries, and tips to help maintain the code.
-Unit test help in achieving these goals.
+Example invocation with unit tests help in achieving these goals.

+##Design Guidelines